chonorat/CarGurus-Price-Prediction/README.md

 The full statistical analysis can be viewed in CarGurus Used Vehicle Report.pdf

 # Tools
-I used Python to scrape CarGurus and store the data in a local MySql data base.
+I used Python and SQL to scrape data from CarGurus and store the data in a local MySql database.
 I used R to visualise the data and conduct a statistical analysis.

 # The Data
 The data attributes I was able to gather from Cargurus include, Price, Miles, Transmission Type (Automatic or Manual),